sorelmitra/learn/k6/Readme.md

 - The setup code first calls the API and obtains a tree of API resources, based on the known items declared in `orderedItemsToDelete` variable.
 This tree is passed to each instance of the `massDelete` function, which does all the work.

 - The `massDelete` function walks the tree in post-order and when it reaches a group of items to delete, it uses `__VU`, `K6S_VUS`, the count of items to delete in the current group, and the current item index to decide whether the current item should be deleted.
-Essentially the current item is deleted if `index % K6S_VUS == __VU - 1`, which basically splits the entire group of items to delete in disjunct sets assigned to each of the available VUs based on the VU number.
+Essentially the current item is deleted if `index % K6S_VUS == __VU`, which basically splits the entire group of items to delete in disjunct sets assigned to each of the available VUs based on the VU number.

 - The other interesting feature is waiting for an entire group of resources to be deleted before we start deleting a new group.
 This ordering is defined in the same `orderedItemsToDelete` variable as above, where the order of deletion is defined by walking the array from beginning to end.
 So once requests to delete have been launched for the entire group and the code moves to a new group, a Get ALL on the previous group is being issued periodically until it returns an empty set or a timeout expires.
 When the empty set is returned, deletion of the new group proceeds.
 If the timeout expires the entire process is canceled.

 ### Known Issues

-There are some bugs when deleting a number of resources that's smaller than the number of VUs.
+There are some bugs when deleting a number of resources that's smaller than the number of configured VUs.
 In some cases, deletion might not get triggered for certain items.
 In this case, just lower the number of VUs and rerun the tools.

 Seldom I noticed that even with a large number of resources some of them might not get deleted, in which case the usual workaround is to rerun the tool with the same parameters.